 '''

--Dcom.sun.management.jmxremote.port=19988 -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote.authenticate=false
+-Dcom.sun.management.jmxremote.port=19988 -Dcom.sun.management.jmxremote.ssl=false

 '''

 The second step is to enable the Drools MBeans.
 As any Drools configuration, that can be done by setting a system property, or adding the property to a configuration file, or using the API.